Foundry Kelowna’s Wellness on Wheels Service

 Since opening its doors in 2017, Foundry Kelowna has fundamentally changed the way we serve youth in our community who need help.

-How we got to Wellness on Wheels
+How we got to the Wellness on Wheels service

-What we’ve learned when talking to young people about their mental health is that there are still barriers to getting help.
+What we learned when talking to young people about their mental health is that there are still barriers to getting help.
 Whether it is because of transportation or financial challenges, or perhaps barriers due to stigma, there are youth who have not been able to get the help they need.

 For youth, by youth

 From the initial concept, to the look and feel, and the services provided – this has been a youth informed process.
 We consulted with more than 100 diverse young people between the ages of 12-24 from across the Central Okanagan to understand what might prevent accessibility to health and social services particularly in under-represented demographics.
-We’ve taken their recommendations and applied them to the Wellness on Wheels model of care to make sure we are truly providing the help they need –where, when, and how they need it.
+We took their recommendations and applied them to the Wellness on Wheels model of care to make sure we are truly providing the help they need –where, when, and how they need it.

 These engagement groups included representation from: Foundry Kelowna Youth Advisory and Action Committee, ARC Programs, Boys and Girls Club Downtown Drop-in Centre, The Bridge Youth & Family Services Youth Detox 33, Central School, George Elliot Secondary School, Interior Health, Ki-Low-Na Friendship Society, Lake Country Native Association, Mount Boucherie Secondary School, Rutland Senior Secondary School, Westbank First Nation, Westside Youth Center.